-Banner traffic is not like search such, although most times people visit a site after searching for something.
-They go to the site and if a banner is positioned right, they click it, there are a lot of poorly designed sites that Google would think are quality.
-And when we talk about banners you have to mainly concentrate on site and ad design.
+Banner traffic is not like search traffic, although most times people visit a site after searching for something.
+They go to the site and if a banner is positioned right, they click it.
+There are a lot of poorly designed sites that Google would think are quality.
+And when we talk about banners, you have to mainly concentrate on site and ad design.
 You can only take care of your ads’ design though, so you have to show your ads on as many sites as possible, whatever they are, to get as many clicks as possible.

-And you should know by now the better CTR you have, the cheaper your clicks would be.
+And you should know by now the better CTR (click through rate) you have, the cheaper your clicks would be.
 You don’t have to think too much here, just go run your ads and get that cheap traffic.

 3 Create 15 (maybe more) ads with all possible dimensions (they are about 15).